munozarturo/mockupforge/README.md

 2. Build the Docker container `sudo docker build -t mockupforge-ms`.
 3. Run the container `sudo docker run mockupforge-ms`.

+## Deployment

+To deploy the microservice to a cloud platform:

+1. Build the Docker image and push it to a container registry.
+2. Deploy the container to your chosen cloud platform (e.g., AWS ECS, Google Cloud Run, Kubernetes).
+3. Set the necessary environment variables and configurations.
+4. Expose the appropriate port and configure any required networking settings.
+5. Monitor and scale the service as needed.

 ## REST API

 The Flask server will be accessible at `http://localhost:8080`.